flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 ![Oscilloscope display of Alex Kidd - The Lost Stars (1986), showing the 1-bit PCM sample.](ball){.tab-float video="true" latex_width="80%" .negate .border}

-While the SN76489 lacks a [PCM channel](nes#tab-3-4-sample) for reproducing samples, there are some tricks that can be used to simulate this functionality.
+While the SN76489 lacks a [Pulse-Code Modulation (PCM) channel](nes#tab-3-4-sample) for reproducing samples, there are some tricks that can be used to simulate this functionality.

 These rely on the pulse channels, it was discovered that if the tone level is fixed at `1`, the volume level (which alters the amplitude) conditions the shape of the waveform.